"The only limitation

 Finally, he fills in the rest with, "By our attitude, we decide to read, or not to read.
 By our attitude, we decide to try or give up.
 By our attitude, we blame ourselves for our failure, or we foolishly blame others.
 Our attitude determines whether we love or hate, tell the truth or lie, act or procrastinate, advance or recede, and by our own attitude we and we alone actually decide whether to succeed or fail."

 I have always loved how graphically attitude can be seen in an airplane, even if all you could see were the instruments.
 The picture above is called an artificial horizon and it graphically shows your airplane's attitude relative to the horizon.
 The yellow in the middle is the plane, the blue is the sky, the brown is the earth.
 Push the nose down, you see mostly earth, pull it up, mostly sky, turn right or left and it shows that visually.
-Level flight is just like the picture shows now.

 Spread Some Joy Today--Choose to feel good today.
 Make a conscious choice.